fredzica/algorithms-and-data-structures/README.md

 Algorithms and data structures in Typescript with unit test coverage.

+The implementations and concepts are for learning purposes.
+Reaching state-of-the-art and completeness is not the primary goal of this repository (maybe one day, who knows?).
+But of course suggestions and improvements are welcome.

+The book Cracking The Coding Interview is being used as a guide for which algorithms/data structures/concepts should be studied.

 Typescript has been a great choice for this project so far since it's a modern and powerful language with lightweight syntax.
 Also, static typing is nice to have when dealing with data structures since it makes expectations explicit at compile time, rendering the code easier to reason about.

 # Data structures